Change Color or Text Size

 Property Manager - Tenant Handshake

-If your tenant listed a co-signer on the lease, that individual is a responsible party and should be named in any lawsuits and documents.
+If there’s a co-signer, remember they’re equally responsible.
+Therefore, you should include them in legal processes and documentations.
+The co-signer on the lease is a responsible party in the eviction case and should be named in any lawsuits and documents.

 Under California law, a late fee will only be enforced if the fee is a reasonable estimate of the amount that the late payment will cost the landlord.
 The language must be included in the lease.
 California does not have a law specifying how much you can charge for a late fee, but we typically recommend 5 to 7% of the rent.